derursm/DA2-Avengers-and-Pascal/README.md

 For each of these sections, the methods apply a linear model, a regression tree and a random forest.
 For each of these methods, an imputation for all values and an imputation for the ten missing values is conducted.

-The results are displayed in plots showing ...
+The results are displayed in plots showing decision trees and the importance of features in the random forest by the given erorrs.

-Features we have taken for regression

 #The follow Up